top of page

 Amino acids

-• Amino acids are the fundamental organic molecules that act as the building blocks of proteins.
+• Amino acids are organic molecules that serve as the building blocks of proteins.

-• They play a crucial role in various biological processes, serving not only as components of proteins but also as precursors for other biomolecules and as an energy source under certain conditions.
+• They play essential roles in biological processes, acting as precursors for biomolecules and providing energy under certain conditions.

 Classification of Amino Acids